LucaFontanot/ZKM-Gradle/README.md

 The plugin will automatically generate the classpath for the ZKM obfuscator, you can also add your own classpath.

+The collectAllClasspath setting does the following:
+- If set to true, the plugin will collect all the gradle downloaded dependencies and add them to the classpath.
+- If set to false, the plugin will only add the dependencies that are used in the project.

 ## Create the configuration

 You can create a ZKM block in your build.gradle file to configure the plugin: